szstonelee/gointernal/slice.md

 But s has the same internal value of b, i.e. s->_ptr == b->_ptr.

-When we save 4, 5, 6 to s, it saves the value to the backed array, which is the same array of b.
+When we save 4, 5, 6 to s, it saves to the same internal backed array of b.

 So the last line output is [1 2 3 4 5 6].

-# example 2
+# Example two

-## code
+## Code
 ```
 package main